vgwb/Antura_arabic/docs/Modules/Teacher.md

 This *Engine* is in charge of selecting what vocabulary data a MiniGame should use in a given play session, based on player progression, player performance, and the MiniGame's requirements.
 The selected vocabulary data will be used as the *focus* for each MiniGame session (i.e. as questions to be posed, or as correct answers to find).

-The logic for selection depends on three main mechanism: two fltering steps and a weighted selection step.
+The logic for selection depends on three main mechanism: two filtering steps and a weighted selection step.

-### Filtering STEP
+### 1) Filtering STEP

 The first step is needed to make sure that all data to be selected matches the player's knowledge.
 The step filters all vocabulary data in the database based on: